-From ages 0-18 years of age, you consciously and sub-consciously tuned into your parent’s words and actions that were subtle or maybe not so subtle messages they sent you.
+From ages 0-18 years of age, you consciously and subconsciously tuned into your parent’s words and actions that were subtle or maybe not so subtle messages they sent you.
 Which influenced how you thought about yourself and even the world around you.

-The amount of crying, flighting, sibling rivalry, how you treat a boy Vs how to treat a girl and how you discipline your children are all deeply rooted in what you experienced in your early years.
+The amount of crying, flighting, sibling rivalry, how you treat a boy Vs how to treat a girl, and how you discipline your children are all deeply rooted in what you experienced in your early years.
 You may parent your children how you were once parented without a conscious decision to do so.

 Why is it important to become aware of the parenting patterns that are leftover from your childhood?

-When you find what your triggers are and why you react a certain way when your child does something, you are able to remove any unwanted behaviors and understand more of the meaning behind your reactions towards your own chid and you can consciously choose how you want to parent your children.
+When you find what your triggers are and why you react a certain way when your child does something, you are able to remove any unwanted behaviors and understand more of the meaning behind your reactions towards your own child and you can consciously choose how you want to parent your children.